 I ended up developing a goal.
 To help reform Mormonism into something better (see the last page of The Mormon Challenge), or to somehow help build up or reform an organization into being the perfect replacement for Mormonism.
 Either way, to give people a community without all of the downsides.
 I don’t imagine I’ll achieve that goal, but I’m filled with peace at the thought of working on it.
 We’ll see how that goes I guess.
 I’m still alone.
 I’m so used to extremely slow-moving relationships that nothing has really worked in the faster-paced gay dating world, but the hope of love being around the corner makes all the difference.
 The difference between drowning and breathing.

 2017 update: The past couple years have gone so well that it sometimes feels like the disturbing parts of this story belong to someone else.
 It took time to get back to the point where I truly wanted to live a full life.
-I did make the mistake a few weeks back of looking at a picture of my first love.
+I did make the mistake a few weeks back of looking at a picture of the guy I loved.
 It remains the only experience of reciprocal love that I’ve ever had.
 When looking at him I felt like I was home.
 If I never replace that with someone else, I’ll at least be glad that I got to experience it once.